 Plans for 2017

-The project will return in 2017 with activities running in the National Museum of Scotland, Edinburgh from 27 February to 4 March.
+The project will return in 2017 with activities running in the National Museum of Scotland, Edinburgh in February/March.

 Booking and volunteer recruitment for 2017 sessions will open from September 2016 when further information will be available on this page.